AdarshDogra-CloudDevops/mslearn-azure-developer/instructions/azure-functions/01-functions-create-vscode-http.md

 ---
 ## Troubleshooting Deployment

-1. If deployment fails, navigate bak to Azure cloud shell run:
+1. If deployment fails, navigate back to the Azure cloud shell run:

     ### Restart the Function App